RudenkoSerhii888/ChatClient/README.md

 Building a Socket-Based Chat Application
 This project includes interfaces defined in the chat client.
 It handles receiving and sending messages as well as displaying them.
-A class implementing the interface for displaying messages A class implementing the interface for receiving and sending messages A Message class
+A class implementing the interface for displaying messages.
+A class implementing the interface for receiving and sending messages.
+A Message class.
-A thread class for receiving messages
+A thread class for receiving messages.
-A thread class for sending messages
+A thread class for sending messages.
-A Client class
+A Client class.
 The GSON library was used.